 Incoterms 2020 FOB and CIF

 When it comes to importing from China, most often, the FOB and CIF rules are applied.
-FOB (Free on Board) and CIF (Cost Insurance and Freight) differ slightly in terms of allocation of costs and responsibilities of both parties to the transaction.
-These rules are to be used only for sea or inland waterway transport, and to both delivery on board the vessel applies.
+FOB (Free on Board) and CIF (Cost Insurance and Freight) differ slightly in terms of the allocation of costs and responsibilities of both parties to the transaction.
+These rules are to be used only for sea or inland waterway transport and for both delivery on board the vessel applies.

 What is the allocation of costs in Incoterms 2020 FOB and CIF?